Croatia, Slovenia, Montenegro, Albania and Macedonia

 Day 10 Thursday OHRID – SKOPJE

-Morning departure for Skopje a city of troubled history which is also the birthplace of Mother Theresa.
+Morning departure for Skopje a city of troubled history which is also the birthplace of Mother Teresa.
 Sightseeing tour of Skopje, including the Kale Fortress, the Church of the Holy Savior with its icons, one of the finest samples of traditional walnut wood carving, Old Bazaar and Stone Bridge.
 We drive to the slopes of the Vodno Mountain where we visit the moving little Monastery of St Panteleimon with its 12th century iconostasis and frescoes ranking among the highest achievements of Byzantine art of the period and are considered prelude to Renaissance art by art historians.
 Dinner and overnight in Skopje.

 Day 11 Friday SKOPJE – KOLAŠIN